sides mediterranean

 Instructions

-2. In a food processor, combine the tahini, lemon juice, garlic, salt, and cumin.
-Process for 2 full minutes until pale and fluffy.
+2. Process the tahini, lemon juice, garlic, salt, and cumin for 2 minutes, until the mixture looks pale and loose.

-3. Add the hot chickpeas to the food processor.
-Process for 2-3 minutes, scraping down the sides as needed.
+3. Add the hot chickpeas and process for 2 to 3 minutes, scraping down the bowl as needed.

-6. Transfer to a serving bowl.
-Create a swirl pattern with the back of a spoon.
-Drizzle generously with olive oil, sprinkle with paprika.
+6. Spoon into a bowl, make a shallow swirl with the back of a spoon, and finish with olive oil and paprika.

-7. Serve with warm pita bread, fresh vegetables, or use as a spread.
-Keeps refrigerated for up to one week.
+7. Serve with bread, raw vegetables, or as a spread.

 Storage & Meal Prep